johnpapa/angular-ngrx-data/README.md

 In even a small model, this is a ton of repetitive code to create, maintain, and test.

-The _ngrx-data_ library is _one_ way to radically reduce the amount of "boilerplate" necessary to manage entities with _ngrx_.
+The _ngrx-data_ library is _one_ way to stay on the _ngrx_ path while radically reducing the "boilerplate" necessary to manage entities with _ngrx_.

 ## How it works